kareniel/jonathandupre.com/content/blog/frameworks-help-avoid-getting-fancy.md

 description: Identify, protect, detect, respond, and recover are the 5 primary pillars of a holistic cybersecurity program.
 ---

 NIST, in their cybersecurity framework, describe 5 primary pillars of a holistic cybersecurity program.
 Those are "Identify", "Protect", "Detect", "Respond", and "Recover".
-Let's look at these 5 functions through a metaphor about travelling.
+Let's look at these 5 functions through a metaphor about traveling.

 When you put that water bottle in your luggage, you want to know if your (paper) passport is in there.